RenderKit/ospray/doc/compilation.md

         cmake -DCMAKE_CXX_COMPILER=clang++ -DCMAKE_C_COMPILER=clang ..

     CMake will now use Clang instead of GCC.
-If you are ok with using the default compiler on your system, then simply skip this step.
+If you are OK with using the default compiler on your system, then simply skip this step.
     Note that the compiler variables cannot be changed after the first `cmake` or `ccmake` run.